(SPAC) Special Purpose Acquisition Investigation: ADN, TNGX, SNTI, OPFI, Contact Shareholder Rights Law Firm Johnson Fistel

-If you are an investor who has suffered losses in connection with any of the SPACs purchased below: Click or paste the following web address into your browser to submit your losses:
+If you are an investor purchasing any of the SPACs below and suffered losses: Click or paste the following web address into your browser to submit your information:

 Advent Technologies Holdings, Inc. f/k/a AMCI Acquisition Corp (NASDAQ: ADN): https://www.cognitoforms.com/JohnsonFistel/AdventTechnologiesHoldingsIncFkaAMCIAcquisitionCorp